dsc-courses/dsc10-2025-wi/syllabus.md

 **I have been added to Gradescope, Ed, and other course tools.
 Does this mean I am off the waitlist?**

-No. Students on the waitlist were also added to all course tools, so they can complete assignments while they are on the waitlist.
+No. Students on the waitlist were added to all course tools, so they can complete assignments while they are on the waitlist.
 Check [WebReg](https://act.ucsd.edu/webreg2) if you are not sure of your enrollment status.